daojunL/Django-Blog/README.md

 # Sample GUI Screenshots

-For present, this blog system can only be run in local environment.
+At present, this blog system can only be run in local environment.

 **The Homepage**